mrlacey/dotnet-maui-workshop-xaml/Part 3 - Magic Values/README.md

 Run the app, and again, you should see no significant difference in the UI.
 It's only if you know some of the Padding values have been changed by 2 DIP that you'd see any difference.

-Yes, that was, arguably, a lot of work to replace a single hard-coded value with something that calculates that value.
-Hopefully, though, you can appreciate the potential power this technique has to: make the connection between different values more obvious; reduce the need to keep multiple related values in sync manually; and incorporate logic into your XAML files.
+Yes, replacing a single hard-coded value with something that calculates that value was arguably a lot of work.
+Hopefully, though, you can appreciate the potential power this technique has to make the connection between different values more obvious, reduce the need to keep multiple related values in sync manually, and incorporate logic into your XAML files.

 While that was adding to the overall amount of code in our files, let's now look at another way of improving our XAML files that will reduce the amount of code.